For this church:

 The church was built but called St Matthew’s on the Hill.

 In March 2009 the church was re-ordered.
-A new gas central heating system was installed, giving a much warmer church.
-The wooden pews were removed and comfortable upholstered chairs were introduced which gives the church much more versatility in using the space.
+A more energy-efficient gas central heating system was installed, giving a much warmer church.
+The wooden pews were removed and comfortable upholstered chairs were introduced which gives the church much more versatility in using the space and means it can be used all year round for events and meetings.
 The wooden floor with a centre carpet was replaced with a totally carpeted floor.
-The church was re-painted, new toilet facilities adapted for disabled use.
+The church was re-painted, new lighting installed, and the church’s toilets have been upgraded to meet regulations involving access for people with disabilities.
 The east transept was divided, half used for a storage area the other half fitted out as a kitchen.